e-s-l/tic-interface/udp-chat/README.md

-#JAVA MULTI CHAT USING UDP
+# JAVA MULTI CHAT USING UDP

+##  A very simple UDP client server model.

-- again following a wittcode youtube vid.
+    - Again following a wittcode youtube vid.
-- i think this approach is maybe better for what i want to achieve because of the lower latency of udp
+    - I think this approach is maybe better for what i want to achieve because of the lower latency of udp

+## Misc.
+Notes:

+### UDP vs TCP.

+### Structure of a Java Program.